 The president of the Recording Academy, Neil Portnow, said so himself: the Grammy Awards nomination concert, now in its third year, is no “ratings juggernaut.”
 What it does do, however, is raise awareness for the main event on February 13.
 That’s when hundreds of artists from every genre imaginable will gather at the Staples Center for music’s biggest night.
 Wednesday’s warm-up concert at the tiny (by comparison) Club Nokia was just that: practice.

-"When you talk about a career or longevity, you can't be a one-trick pony.
+Monica was the same age as nominee Justin Bieber, who landed in two categories, including Best New Artist.
+Said producer and longtime Grammy member Jimmy Jam of the teen wonder: “He has a root in being a musician which is really important.
+When you talk about a career or longevity, you can't be a one-trick pony.
 He's a good singer, writer, dancer and musician who wants to get better… He's also pretty good at Guitar Hero.”

 Paramore singer Hayley Williams was the last person to come through the press room.
 Nominated as a featured guest on B.O.B.’s “Airplanes” (as well as with her own band on the fantastic ballad “The Only Exception”) she explained how the collaboration came to be.
 “It fell into my lap,” said Williams.
 “Someone dropped a demo off, I played it loud and the guys told me I was crazy if I didn't do it.
 I love the song, and I don't think I'd ever do anything if I didn't fully believe in it.”
 Williams and B.O.B. only met two months ago at the VMAs, the rest of this Grammy-nominated duet, including the video, was done separately.
 “Hey, it's 2010,” Williams shrugged.
 “We're just living in the future.”